LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D1-Identity-Authorization1.md

 In the last two classes, we added these features to the Book Review app:

+- Registration
 - Login
 - Logout
 -
   Modified code using the `AppUser` model that now  inherits from `IdentityUser`

   All operations on data in the Identity database tables now goes through one of the Identity classes like `UserManager`.

+- I updated the bootstrap code for the navbar and added [details to the notes](http://lcc-cit.github.io/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK03D2-Identity-Authentication.html#modify-the-navbar).
+Let's take a quick look at the code: [BookReviews&mdash;Authentication branch](https://github.com/LCC-CIT/CS296N-Example-BookReviews-DotNet6/blob/03-Authentication/BookReviews/Views/Shared/_Layout.cshtml)
+  Discussion:

+  - What is the purpose of the SignInManager in this shared layout?
+    - Where is this code executed?
+    - When a user logs in, how are passwords sent to the controller?

+  - What do the `<li>` elements correspond to?
+  - How are the Font Awesome icons added to the NavBar?